davide-casiraghi/ci-global-calendar/README.md

 - **./vendor/bin/phpunit**
 - **php artisan dusk**
 ## How to setup the test environment
-To run the tests you need to create another database that is used to create dummy datas by the test functions.
+Before running the tests you need to create another database that is used to create dummy datas by the test functions.
 - create on your local machine a database called **CIGC-local-test**
 - **php artisan migrate --database=testing**
 - create a file .env.testing in the root folder copying .env  (used by phpunit)